Pacific Epping: Incidents

-On 3 October 2006 a small fire broke out in cinema six of Reading cinemas forcing the evacuation 40 people.
+On 3 October 2006, a small fire broke out in cinema six of Reading cinemas forcing the evacuation 40 people.
 Water from fire sprinklers trigged by the blaze also caused damage to the Harris Scarfe department store located below the cinema.
 Police believe the blaze was deliberately lit.

-On 3 December 2008 shoppers and staff at the shopping centre were evacuated after a wall fell five metres inside Big W's garden centre.
+On 3 December 2008, shoppers and staff at the shopping centre were evacuated after a wall fell five metres inside Big W's garden centre.
 Police initially feared Big W's northern wall, which was attached to the fallen one, could also collapse, adding "It was an absolute miracle no one died."
 The collapse caused Big W, surrounding stores and part of the underground car park to be evacuated and the Big W entrance to the centre to be closed off.
 It is thought that a burst pipe may have caused the collapse.
 No one was injured.
 Police praised the actions of the staff of Big W Epping and Epping Plaza.

 One of the first cases of swine flu in Australia unconnected with foreign travel was detected at Epping Plaza.
 A staff member at McDonald's was diagnosed with swine flu virus, and the McDonald's branch was immediately closed.

+On 21 June 2024, a gun was fired outside Pacific Epping.
+Two males, aged 16 and 22, self-reported to hospital due to injuries sustained from the incident.